 There remain a few questions about the temporary reservation boundary which may be cleared up by those more familiar with Cow Creek area.
 I am still unsure where Canon Mountain is for the southeast corner, and where the falls on Cow Creek are to determine the northwest corner.
 In an inspection of Cow Creek on Google Earth I did find a falls-like rapids nearly directly north of the southwestern corner.

 The Riddle land claim was very easy to find, to define the northeast corner.
 There is today a town named Riddle just downriver, east of the Riddle land claim.
 This image below of the land claim is from the General Land Office survey map of 1855.
-I looked to see if there was the temporary Indian reservation noted, and there is no such notation on the map, but there may be more in the survey notes.
+I looked to see if there was a temporary Indian reservation noted, and there is no such notation on the map, but there may be more in the survey notes.

 The early Cow Creek Temporary Reservation appears to have existed from just after September 19, 1853 (assuming that the tribes began to remove voluntarily), to about early November 1855.
 The correspondence of Macgruder of November 7th, 1855, suggests that the tribes are already newly moved onto the new temporary Umpqua reservation at the date of his writing.
 As well the Cow Creeks men are enumerated in the 1855 Umpqua census roll which Macgruder collected about November 15th, 1855.